Anvesha137/up-down/README.md

 Usage

-Up Button: Increases the count by 1.
+-Up Button: Increases the count by 1.

-Down Button: Decreases the count by 1 (alerts if count is already 0).
+-Down Button: Decreases the count by 1 (alerts if count is already 0).

-The numbers are displayed with a randomly generated background color.
+-The numbers are displayed with a randomly generated background color.

 Technologies Used

-React: For building the UI and managing the state.
+-React: For building the UI and managing the state.

-JavaScript (ES6+): For functional programming concepts and state management.
+-JavaScript (ES6+): For functional programming concepts and state management.

-CSS: For basic styling of the app.
+-CSS: For basic styling of the app.